Xninety-nine/Customer-Churn-Prediction/README.md

 ![image](https://github.com/user-attachments/assets/91e42d8f-3499-4a01-a9af-e97327d21d15)

 ## Observations: Feature Importance
-- The most imporant feature that the model use to predict customer Churn was type of Contract Month-to-month.
+- The most imporant feature that the model used to predict customer Churn was type of Contract Month-to-month.
 This aligns with what I discovered during EDA (Month-to-month contracts are most likely to churn)
-- The second most important feature is Tenure, This is also align with what I discovered during EDA, The longer a customer has been with Telco the less likely they are to Churn.
+- The second most important feature is Tenure, This also align with what I discovered during EDA, The longer a customer has been with Telco the less likely they are to Churn.
 - Third most important features were Contract type being Two_year and Internet being Fiber optic.

 ## Top 5 Important Features XGBoost Model